rkuremat/Data_Collection_and_ETL/README.md

 # Data_Collection_and_ETL
-I chose the 8 variables from American Community Survey 5-Year Data on 2019 using API as follows:<br>
+I chose the 8 variables from American Community Survey (ACS) 5-Year Data on 2019 using API as follows:<br>

 Variables:<br>
 B01001_001E: Total_Pop<br>